 Benefits of Certification

-Certification by the National Academies of Emergency Dispatch® (NAED™) attests to the specific and highly specialized knowledge, skills, and attributes of emergency telecommunicators, dispatchers, mentors, quality assurance/quality improvement specialists, and instructors.
+Certification by the International Academies of Emergency Dispatch® (IAED™) attests to the specific and highly specialized knowledge, skills, and attributes of emergency telecommunicators, dispatchers, mentors, quality assurance/quality improvement specialists, and instructors.
 It is an objective, measurable process for determining and validating the competency of individuals serving as lifelines for people needing emergency services.

 Certification has far-reaching benefits.
 It promotes continuing excellence.
 It benefits the individuals who become certified by keeping them abreast of the latest developments in emergency telecommunication and makes continuing dispatch education (CDE) a priority.
 Certified individuals not only maintain their competence to practice, but also increase their professional pride, achievement, and self-confidence.